OctoPerf/rancher-catalog/templates/enterprise-edition/14/README.md

 ### Bug Fixes

-- HTTP Query Parameters with only name are'nt within the JMX Script
+- HTTP Query Parameters with only name aren't within the JMX Script